Suspect wanted after firing shots from vehicle

 FAYETTEVILLE, Ark.
-(KNWA) — Fayetteville police are searching for a suspect who they say fired a gun from a vehicle and fled.
+(KFTA) — Fayetteville police are searching for a suspect who they say fired a gun from a vehicle and fled.

 The incident happened at 8:05 p.m. on Stone Street west of the University of Arkansas campus, according to Sgt.
 Tony Murphy with the Fayetteville Police Department.